nicolas-forquet/elan/README.md

 Elan is a QGIS decision-support plugin that aims to facilitate integrated urban water management by nature-based solutions currently under development.

 The user can create and compare different urban water management scenarios (wastewater and stormwater) to support informed decision making.

+Elan is available on the official QGIS repository : https://plugins.qgis.org/search/?q=ELAN.
+It can also be installed directly from the QGIS plugin manager.

 ## Features